 Any number of adjustments could’ve caused a change.
 Maybe you removed the tank and when re-installing it, an electrical connection got disconnected.
 Or you had a crash the last time you rode that broke the kill-switch.

 Why does my dirt bike only start with starting fluid?

 If you have to put starting fluid or a splash of gas into the cylinder to get it started, then the fueling system isn’t working properly.
 It’s not getting fuel to the engine, so you have to work your way down.

 If your dirt bike only starts with starting fluid, then check these:

 - Clogged gas tank vent line (blow through it)

 - Clogged fuel line or inline fuel filter

 - Dirty/clogged carburetor

 Has your dirt bike been sitting for a few weeks, months, or even years?
 Pump gas these days is notorious for going bad very quickly.
 This means that if your dirt bike or pit bike ran before it sat, then the gas is bad and you probably need to drain and/or clean the carb and gas tank.

 Seals might be bad as well, but I wouldn’t replace anything until you know that it’s leaking.
-A proper carb cleaning requires you to take the carb off or your bike.
-Want a step by step guide on how I personally clean my dirt bike carbs without fail?
-Click here to learn more.
+A proper carb cleaning requires you to take the carb off or your bike, but it’s not as hard as it may sound, especially if you have a 2 stroke dirt bike.